Mark Cuban: Shark Tank

 Cuban has been a "shark" investor on the ABC reality program Shark Tank since season two in 2011.

-As of May 2015, he has invested in 85 deals across 111 Shark Tank episodes, for a total of $19.9 million invested.
-The actual numbers vary because the investment happens after the handshake deal on live television, after the due diligence is performed to ensure the accuracy of the information presented in the pitch room.
-For instance, Hy-Conn, a manufacturer of removable fire hoses, after agreeing to a deal of $1.25 million for 100% of the company with Cuban, did not go through with the deal.
+As of May 2015, he has invested in 85 deals across 111 Shark Tank episodes, for a total of $19.9 million.
+In 2022, Cuban stated that his portfolio of Shark Tank investments had made a net loss, saying "I've gotten beat".

+The actual numbers may vary because the investment happens after the handshake deal on live television and after due diligence is performed to ensure the accuracy of the information presented in the pitch room.
+For instance, Hy-Conn, a manufacturer of fire hose adapters, after agreeing to a deal of $1.25 million for 100% of the company with Cuban, did not go through with the deal.

 Cuban's top three deals, all with at least $1 million invested, are Ten Thirty One Productions, Rugged Maniac Obstacle Race, and BeatBox Beverages.

-Since Cuban joined the show in 2011, the ratings for Shark Tank have increased, and also during his tenure, the show has won four Primetime Emmy Awards for Outstanding Structured Reality Program (from 2014–2017).
-Before the category came into existence it won the award for outstanding reality program for two years in a row (2012 to 2013), all of these awards came after he joined.
-As of 2022, Cuban is the second richest of all Sharks to appear on the show after Sir Richard Branson.
+Since Cuban joined the show in 2011, the ratings for Shark Tank have increased, and also during his tenure, the show has won four Primetime Emmy Awards for Outstanding Structured Reality Program (from 2014 to 2017).
+Before the category came into existence it won the award for outstanding reality program for two consecutive seasons (2012 to 2013), all of these awards came after he joined.
+Cuban was the richest of all Sharks to appear on the show, until Michael Rubin and Todd Graves came onto the show in seasons 15 and 16 respectively.
+He announced in November 2023 that the show's 16th season would be his last.

 Magnolia Pictures

 Cuban owns film distributor Magnolia Pictures.
 Through Magnolia, he financed Redacted, a fictional dramatization based on the 2006 Mahmudiyah killings, written and directed by Brian De Palma.
-In September 2007, Cuban, in his capacity as owner of Magnolia Pictures, removed disturbing photographs from the concluding moments of the Redacted, citing copyrights/permissions issues.
+In September 2007, Cuban, in his capacity as owner of Magnolia Pictures, removed disturbing photographs from the concluding moments of the film Redacted, citing copyrights/permissions issues.

-Also in 2007, Cuban was reportedly interested in distributing through Magnolia an edition of the film Loose Change, which posits a 9/11 conspiracy theory, with Charlie Sheen narrating.
-Cuban told the New York Post, "We are having discussions about distributing the existing video with Charlie's involvement as a narrator, not in making a new feature.
-We are also looking for productions with an opposing viewpoint.
-We like controversial subjects, but we are agnostic to which side the controversy comes from."

 In April 2011, Cuban put Magnolia Pictures and Landmark Theatres up for sale, but said, "If we don't get the price and premium we want, we are happy to continue to make money from the properties."